Skip to main content

 • New Jersey Foot Surgeons offers personalized, comprehensive treatment and recovery support, ensuring optimal outcomes.
 For more information or expert consultation, contact New Jersey Foot Surgeons at (732)-320-9173.

-Surgery is necessary when the fractured bones are significantly misaligned or if there is damage to surrounding structures, such as blood vessels or nerves.
-Without surgical intervention, improper bone healing can lead to long-term issues, including chronic pain, arthritis, and reduced mobility.
+Surgery becomes essential when the fractured bones are misaligned or if there is significant damage to surrounding structures like blood vessels, nerves, or ligaments.
+Without surgical intervention, the bones may heal incorrectly, leading to long-term issues such as chronic pain, arthritis, and limited mobility.

-The goal of surgery is to realign the bones and stabilize them using hardware like screws, plates, or rods.
-This ensures proper healing and restores the ankle’s functionality.
+The primary goal of surgery is to realign the bones and stabilize them using medical hardware such as screws, plates, or rods.
+This ensures proper healing and helps restore full ankle function over time.

-Depending on the complexity of the fracture, the surgeon may use open or minimally invasive techniques.
-The surgery typically lasts a few hours, and patients may go home the same day or require a short hospital stay.
+Depending on the complexity of the fracture, the surgeon may use an open approach or opt for minimally invasive techniques.
+The procedure typically lasts a few hours, and patients may either return home the same day or stay in the hospital for observation.

-Recovery from displaced ankle fracture surgery is a gradual process that can take several months to a year.
-In the first few weeks, the ankle is immobilized in a cast or boot, and patients are instructed to avoid putting weight on the affected leg.
-Elevating the ankle and using ice can help reduce swelling and pain.
+Recovery after displaced ankle fracture surgery follows a structured timeline.
+In the first two weeks, the ankle is immobilized in a cast or boot, and patients are advised to keep weight off the affected foot while using elevation and ice to reduce swelling and pain.
+Between two to six weeks, depending on the severity of the fracture, patients may begin gentle movements and transition to partial weight-bearing under medical supervision.

-New Jersey Foot Surgeons offers expert care for displaced ankle fractures, providing personalized treatment plans tailored to each patient’s needs.
-The clinic’s experienced surgeons use advanced techniques to ensure successful outcomes and support patients throughout the recovery process.
-Comprehensive post-operative care, including physical therapy, helps patients regain mobility and return to their daily activities.
+At New Jersey Foot Surgeons, expert care is provided for displaced ankle fractures, with personalized treatment plans tailored to each patient’s unique needs.
+The clinic’s experienced surgeons utilize advanced techniques to achieve successful outcomes and offer comprehensive post-operative care to support patients throughout their recovery journey.

 Leave a Reply